-The consequences of being convicted of a sex crime are serious: long terms of incarceration, loss of reputation, and the requirement to register as a sex offender for the rest of your life.
-If you’ve been arrested for an alleged sex crime in the Somerset area, Matthew R. Zatko, Attorney at Law provides experienced and decisive defense as soon as you need it, which is immediately.
-From the outset, I protect your rights and reputation as I work tirelessly to achieve the best resolution possible under the facts of your case.
+The consequences of being convicted of a sex crime are severe.
+They can include long-term incarceration, loss of reputation and registration as a sex offender — possibly for the rest of your life.
+If you’ve been charged with a sex crime in the Somerset, Pennsylvania area, Matthew R. Zatko, Attorney at Law is ready to provide experienced and decisive defense.
+From the outset, I will protect your rights and reputation as I work tirelessly to achieve the best resolution possible.

-- Rape — Sexual intercourse accomplished through force, through threat of force, upon an unconscious victim, upon an impaired victim, or upon a mentally disabled victim is a felony of the first degree.
-The maximum sentence in 20 years and a $25,000 fine.
+- Rape — Sexual intercourse accomplished through force or threat of force or upon an unconscious, impaired or mentally disabled victim is a felony of the first degree.
+Victimizing your date or spouse this way is still rape.

-- Unlawful dissemination of an intimate image — A person commits this offense by sharing a nude or sexually explicit image of a current or former lover with the intention to “harass, annoy, or alarm” the person depicted.
-This is a misdemeanor of the first degree when the person depicted is a minor (maximum sentence five years and $10,000 fine), and a misdemeanor of the second degree when the person depicted is an adult (maximum sentence two years and $5,000 fine).
+- Unlawful dissemination of an intimate image — Sharing a nude or sexually explicit image of a current or former lover with the intention to harass, annoy or alarm that person is a misdemeanor of the first degree when the person depicted is a minor and a misdemeanor of the second degree when that person is an adult.

 Contact an aggressive trial lawyer for sex crime defense in Somerset

 A conviction for a sex crime carries severe consequences well into the future.
 For aggressive defense representation, trust Matthew R. Zatko, Attorney at Law.
 Call 814-443-1631 or contact me online to schedule a consultation.
 I serve clients throughout Somerset County, Bedford County, Cambria County, and Indiana County.